Lupin3000/Raspberry-PI-Tutorials/Metasploit/readme.md

 $ msfconsole
 ```

 Start the initial msfconsole (_incl.
-Metasploit version_), this will also setup your database.
+Metasploit version_), this will also set up your database.

 ```
 Would you like to use and setup a new database (recommended)? y